ml4bio/RhoFold/README.md

 ## Local Environment Setup <a name="Local_Environment_Setup"></a>

-Create Environment with Conda
+For an updated step-by-step tutorial, we have also developed a protocol for RhoFold+ available at: https://github.com/WangJiuming/rhofold_protocol.

-First, download the repository and create the environment.
+To create environment with conda, first, download the repository and create the environment.

 ### Linux Users <a name="Installation_Linux"></a>
 (MacOS is currently not supported)